Cognigy/WebchatWidget/README.md

 This repo contains a Webchat that seemlessly integrates with your website and lets your users chat with your Conversational AI built with COGNIGY.AI.

 Please read the Documentation [here](https://docs.cognigy.com/docs/embedding-the-cognigy-webchat) for information about how you can integrate this Webchat on your own website.
+For customization of styling, please read the [guide on applying custom CSS to the Webchat](./src/webchat-ui/README.md).

 ## About this Repository
 This repository contains the source code for the Cognigy Webchat within our product.